Virginia Vale

-Virginia Vale (born Dorothy Howe, May 20, 1920 – September 14, 2006) was an American film actress.
+Virginia Vale (born Dorothy Howe; May 20, 1920 – September 14, 2006) was an American film actress.
 She starred in a number of B-movie westerns but took a variety of other roles as well, notably in Blonde Comet (1941), in which she played a race car driver.

 Early years

 Vale was the daughter of Mr. and Mrs. H. H. Howe.
-Before becoming a professional actor, she was a switchboard operator in Dallas, Texas, and honed her acting skills in productions at a little theater in Dallas.
+Before becoming a professional actress, she was a switchboard operator in Dallas, Texas, and honed her acting skills in productions at a little theater in Dallas.
 After a representative of Paramount Pictures saw her in a leading role, he invited her to make a screen test, which led to a contract.
 (Another source says that Howe was working at the switchboard in Metro-Goldwyn-Mayer's Dallas office, where a talent scout for Paramount found her and signed her to a contract.)